 - Fertilizing: When it comes to fertilizer, use it sparingly and use organic.
 Synthetic fertilizers can reduce the number of flowers by encouraging too much green growth.

 It’s important to prune your lavender, but when and how much you prune will depend on the variety of the lavender.

 - English lavender should be trimmed to remove the spent flowers to encourage a second, and maybe even a third, bloom.
-Pruning should happen in late summer (August).
+Prune in late summer (August).
 When pruning, cut back to two-thirds of the current height without cutting into the woody part.